farithadnan/DatasetForge/README.md

 # DatasetForge ⚒️

-DatasetForge is a Python project designed to extract data from Google Sheets and convert it into JSONL formatted dataset, which is suitable for fine-tuning tasks (OpenAI).
-This tool also uses the library called [tiktoken](https://pypi.org/project/tiktoken/) to estimate the cost of fine-tuning tasks.
+DatasetForge is a Python project designed to extract data from Google Sheets and convert it into JSONL formatted dataset, which is suitable for fine-tuning (`davinci-002` model) tasks (OpenAI).
+This tool also uses the library called [tiktoken](https://pypi.org/project/tiktoken/) to estimate the cost of fine-tuning (`davinci-002` model) tasks.

 ## Requirements ⭐